AxonFramework/AxonFramework/README.md

 Furthermore, below are several other helpful resources:
 * The [quickstart page](https://docs.axoniq.io/reference-guide/getting-started/quick-start) of the documentation provides a simplified entry point into the framework with the [quickstart project](https://download.axoniq.io/quickstart/AxonQuickStart.zip).
 * We have our very own [academy](https://academy.axoniq.io/)!
-  The introductory courses are free to follow, with more in-depth courses available.
+  The introductory courses are free, followed by more in-depth (paid) courses.
 * After this, you can quickstart your very own application at https://start.axoniq.io/.
   Note that this solution is only feasible if you want to stick to the Spring ecosphere!
 * The [reference guide](https://docs.axoniq.io) explains all of the components maintained within Axon Framework's products.